 Even if it isn't written down, a legal easement can exist if it's absolutely necessary to cross someone's land for a legitimate purpose.
 The law grants people a right of access to their homes, for example.
 So if the only access to a piece of land is by crossing through your property, the law recognizes an easement allowing access over your land.
 This is called an "easement by necessity."
 When land is subject to such an easement, the landowner may not interfere with the neighbor's legal right.

-A property owner may not interfere with the purpose of a legal easement.
+As a property owner, you may not interfere with the purpose of a legal easement.
 If, for example, the electric company has wires strung across its right of way, you cannot take them down or block their path.
-If you interfere with an easement, you may end up being liable to the easement owner for damage and be subject to a court action ordering you to stop.
+If you interfere with an easement, you could end up liable to the easement owner for damage and be subject to a court action ordering you to stop.

-To learn more about easements, how to give written permission for an easement, and other issues involving your land, get Neighbor Law: Fences, Trees, Boundaries & Noise, by Cora Jordan and Emily Doskow (Nolo).
-If you suspect that someone is trespassing on your land and you want to consult with a lawyer, you can turn to Nolos trusted Lawyer Directory to find a lawyer near you.
+To learn more about easements, how to give written permission for an easement, and other issues involving your land, get Neighbor Law: Fences, Trees, Boundaries & Noise, (Nolo).